-Cascade Saddle Trail is a 10.8 mile out and back trail located near Provo, Utah and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible from July until October.
+Cascade Saddle Trail is a 10.8 mile moderately trafficked out and back trail located near Provo, Utah that features beautiful wild flowers and is only recommended for very experienced adventurers.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from July until October.

 Beautiful hike.
 We hiked to the saddle and spent the night.
 Then, we hunted over to Cascade Peak, which was grueling.
 I suggest bringing a lot of water.
 We basically team out when we arrived back at the saddle from Cascade Peak and we basically had 2L of water and 1L of POWERade.
 But, we came down the Big Springs trail quick enough to drink from the spring.
 The hike to the saddle is something I'd consider doing again and continuing on the other side and through Rock Canyon to Provo.
 But, it would take a lot for me to do Cascade Peak again.
 If I do, I will do it via Dry Fork, since it is shorter than Big Springs.

 Absolutely fantastic trail.
 It follows a dirt road for the first mile and a half to what looked like a campground, and then begins its journey into the wilderness.
 The first part is all crisscrossed with other trails and campsites, so it can be a little confusing.
 Just keep going forward following the road and you'll be fine.